COSC3020/graph-representations-chenry900/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+Since it has no recursive calls the runtime would be n^2 because of the double for loops.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and